DirecTV, AT&T to own Houston sports network post-bankruptcy-filing

 DirecTV Sports Networks will own 60 percent of Houston Regional Sports Network and AT&T will own 40 percent, according to documents filed late Wednesday with the U.S. Bankruptcy Court in Houston.

-The network was pushed into bankruptcy by a unit of Comcast Corp, which loaned the network $100 million (59.40 million pounds) and filed an involuntary bankruptcy against it in September.
+The network was pushed into bankruptcy by a unit of Comcast Corp, which loaned the network $100 million and filed an involuntary bankruptcy against it in September.
 At the time, Comcast said the network should be put up for sale and that it was prepared to bid.

 A spokeswoman for Comcast did not immediately respond to a request for comment.